Schulze18/Explicit-MPC/README.md

 A plugin with the BST implemented for the Quadrotor Iris 3DR on Gazebo is available [here](https://github.com/Schulze18/iris_plugin_explicit_mpc).

-I will post the abstract from my work and the version in portuguese in the near future.
+If you want to read the full-text from my thesis, check my Research Gate [here](https://www.researchgate.net/publication/343360836_Off-line_Model-Based_Predictive_Control_aplicado_a_Sistemas_Roboticos).

 If you have any doubts, feel free to ask me.